HIGHLIGHTS-Australian Open 2023: Day seven on Sunday | Sports-Games

 Highlights of the seventh day of the Australian Open at Melbourne Park on Sunday, all times local (GMT +11): 1442 OSTAPENKO OVERWHELMS GAUFF IN STRAIGHT SETS

 Latvia's Jelena Ostapenko ended American Coco Gauff's run at Melbourne Park with a clinical 7-5 6-3 victory to reach the quarter-finals for the first time.
-1410 RYBAKINA OUSTS WORLD NUMBER ONE SWIATEK
+Ostapenko had the crowd laughing with her answer to a question on whether she trusted the automatic line-calling system in use at Melbourne Park.

-Wimbledon champion Elena Rybakina stunned world number one Iga Swiatak 6-4 6-4 to reach the quarter-finals of the Australian Open for the first time.
-The 22nd seed will next face Latvia's Jelena Ostapenko.
-"Of course I'm nervous every time I go on the court," Rybakina said.
-"At least I'm trying not to show so much emotions, my coach is saying I need to show sometimes."
+"To be honest?
+No," the former French Open champion said.
+"I mean honestly, this live electronic system ... sometimes it feels like it makes mistakes.
+I look at my team because I know sometimes I'm wrong, but I feel some balls are pretty close."
+READ MORE

 Order of play on Sunday Djokovic soldiers on to set up De Minaur showdown